AtoraSuunva/atora.dev/src/pages/contact.md

 ---
 layout: '../layouts/PageLayout.astro'
+head:
   title: Contact
   subtitle: Messenger Pigeon Soon
   description: Ways to get in contact with me, if you need something.
 ---

 The preferred way to reach me about something related to my code is opening an issue on [my GitHub repos](https://github.com/AtoraSuunva).